zzzprojects/learn-orm/tutorials/fsharp/basic-i-o.md

 ## I/O using .NET

-The .NET includes its notation for format specifiers. .NET format strings are untyped and designed to be extensible, meaning that a programmer can implement their own custom format strings.
+The .NET includes its notation for format specifiers. .NET format strings are untyped and designed to be extensible, meaning that a programmer can implement their custom format strings.

 ```csharp
 System.String.Format("Hi, I'm {0}, {1} old and I'm a {2}", "Mark", 25, "Scorpio")